 The wealthiest among these visitors, such as the Vanderbilts and Rockefellers, soon began building their own wilderness retreats, known today as the Adirondack Great Camps.
 These camps were built so that wealthy families could continue to live in luxury, even in the remote wilderness of New York.
-More than a summer home, these camps were small compounds of rustic cabins that had everything from dining halls to guest cabins, game rooms, tea rooms, and servant’s cabins.
+More than a summer home, these camps were small compounds of rustic cabins that had everything from dining halls to guest cabins, and included such amenities as game rooms, tea rooms, and servant's cabins.

 Great Camp architecture can be described as rustic and natural with a rugged edge.
 Camps were designed to complement the wilderness environment of the Adirondacks, a concept that is reflected in the native materials used in the building process.
 This Adirondack style remains popular today and can been seen in newly built homes and cabins across the region.
 The most famous illustration of this style would be the Adirondack chair, a popular outdoor furniture piece decorating porches across the world.

 The small town of Raquette Lake in the Adirondacks is credited as being the birth place of the Great Camp.
 This credit is thanks to W.W.
 Durant, who began building the first Great Camp in the region, Camp Pine Knot, in 1877.
 The camp consisted of two-dozen cabins with covered walkways connecting the various buildings.
 Durant went on to build several other Great Camps, including Camp Uncas and Camp Sagamore.